Hybrid Petunia Babies

 You probably already know that saving seeds from hybrid plants is frowned upon in the gardening world.
-Because hybrid plants contain the genetics of two or more different varieties that have been carefully selected to improve color and size (or in the case of veggies, to improve flavor), their seeds will not reproduce true to the parent plant.
+Because hybrid plants contain the genetics of two or more different varieties that have been carefully selected to improve color and size (or in the case of veggies, to improve flavor), their seeds typically will not reproduce true to the parent plant.

 One plant produces deep rose petunias with a dark throat while the other produces a soft pink petunia with a white throat.
 The contrast between the two is sharper than it appears in these photos.